What Does it Take to Be a Biomass Plant Technician?

 - Power and Recovery Boiler Control Room Operator

-In 2016, there was an estimated number of 12,100 jobs in the United States for Biomass Plant Technician.
+There were about 12,100 jobs for Biomass Plant Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 2.5% which is below the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Biomass Plant Technician by 2026.
-The BLS estimates 1,200 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,200 job openings in this field each year.

 The states with the most job growth for Biomass Plant Technician are South Dakota, Nebraska, and Oregon.
 Watch out if you plan on working in Massachusetts, West Virginia, or Oklahoma.
 These states have the worst job growth for this type of profession.